Ebay revenue jumps 7 percent in last push from PayPal

-E-commerce company eBay Inc (EBAY.O) reported a 7 percent jump in net revenue, boosted by higher demand in the PayPal Holdings Inc (PYPLV.O) payments business it plans to spin off on Friday.
+E-commerce company eBay Inc reported a 7 percent jump in net revenue, boosted by higher demand in the PayPal Holdings Inc payments business it plans to spin off on Friday.

 The company also announced an additional $1 billion share buyback program.